 Costa Rica is full of business opportunities and one of the best economies for starting businesses in Latin America.
 With high levels of education leading to high-quality employees and English being widely spoken by the adult population smoothing the intercultural gap, two large challenges of establishing a company abroad are reduced in Costa Rica.
 However, if you already have your business set up in another country, it may be easier to set up a branch of your company.

-What is a ‘branch’ in Costa Rica?
+What is a registering a ‘branch’ in Costa Rica?

 A branch is a subsidiary of a company that is registered in a different area to the head office, they can be located in or outside the country; they operate under the same policies and execute the same activities as the head office.